 The Soyuz rocket is rolled out by train to the site 31 launch pad, Sunday, Sept.
 18, 2022, at the Baikonur Cosmodrome in Kazakhstan.
 Expedition 68 astronaut Frank Rubio of NASA, and cosmonauts Sergey Prokopyev and Dmitri Petelin of Roscosmos are scheduled to launch aboard their Soyuz MS-22 spacecraft on Sept.
 21. Photo Credit: (NASA/Bill Ingalls)

-The Soyuz rocket is raised vertical after having rolled out by train to the launch pad, Sunday, Sept.
-18, 2022, at site 31 of the Baikonur Cosmodrome in Kazakhstan.
-Expedition 68 astronaut Frank Rubio of NASA, and cosmonauts Sergey Prokopyev and Dmitri Petelin of Roscosmos are scheduled to launch aboard their Soyuz MS-22 spacecraft on Sept.
+Expedition 68 backup crewmember Loral O'Hara of NASA is seen in quarantine, behind glass, during a press conference, Tuesday, Sept.
+20, 2022, at the Cosmonaut Hotel in Baikonur, Kazakhstan.
+Expedition 68 astronaut Frank Rubio of NASA, and cosmonauts Sergey Prokopyev and Dmitri Petelin of Roscosmos are scheduled to launch to the International Space Station aboard the Soyuz MS-22 spacecraft on Sept.
 21. Photo Credit: (NASA/Bill Ingalls)

 Expedition 69 NASA astronaut Frank Rubio is helped out of the Soyuz MS-23 spacecraft just minutes after he Roscosmos cosmonauts Sergey Prokopyev and Dmitri Petelin, landed in a remote area near the town of Zhezkazgan, Kazakhstan on Wednesday, Sept.
 27, 2023.
 The trio are returning to Earth after logging 371 days in space as members of Expeditions 68-69 aboard the International Space Station.
 For Rubio, his mission is the longest single spaceflight by a U.S. astronaut in history.
 Photo Credit: (NASA/Bill Ingalls)